 If you ponder the blind spot effect, you may wonder if there is any way to perceive its effect upon you.
 I’ve found that seeing how blind others can be is the first step.
-Next comes looking at myself with rigorous self-honesty until I find that same blindness in my outlook.
-To date, I’ve never failed to find it.
-Finally, consider this simple analogy: the human mind and its cognitive powers are like a bird that has evolved gigantic wings that take a lifetime to acquire skill at using, if it is lucky.
-If nothing else, nature loves to experiment, and we are just one of its latest experiments.
+Next comes looking within with ruthless self-honesty until I find that same blindness in my outlook.
+To date, I’ve never failed to find it!
+Finally, consider this simple analogy: the human mind and its cognitive powers are like a bird that has evolved gigantic wings that take a lifetime to acquire some skill at using.
+If nothing else, nature loves to experiment, and we are just one of her latest evolutionary experiments.

 Religious distress is at the same time the expression of real distress and the protest against real distress.
 Religion is the sigh of the oppressed creature, the heart of a heartless world, just as it is the spirit of a spiritless situation.
 It is the opium of the people.
 The abolition of religion as the illusory happiness of the people is required for their real happiness.
 The demand to give up the illusion about its condition is the demand to give up a condition which needs illusions.

-(2) The idea of a bio-hoodwink serves as a constant reminder that what I want is based in biology.
-The idea of core instincts driving human nature serves too.
-The notion that humans are somehow ‘above’ instinct, that we control them, or that instincts are just blind forces that only drive other animals is almost pathetic.
+(2) The idea of a bio-hoodwink serves as a constant reminder that what we want is based in biology, i.e., the instincts driving human nature.
+The notion that humans are somehow ‘above’ instinct, that we control them, or that instincts are just blind forces that only drive other animals is pathetic.
 I say pathetic because this elitist perspective is merely a symptom of our deep underlying sense of insecurity.
 Why is our species so insecure?
-I’m guessing this is a symptom of our mind’s ‘disease’.
+I’m guessing this is a result of our mind’s ‘disease’.… or vice versa?
 However, the mind can be part of the cure as well, and ‘realizing I don’t know is better’ begins the treatment.